niterain/neo4j-uuid/README.md

 Note that "UIDM" becomes the module ID.

 `com.graphaware.module.UIDM.uuidProperty` is the property name that will be used to store the assigned UUID on the node.
 The default is "uuid".
+`com.graphaware.module.UIDM.uuidIndexName` is the name of the legacy index that will be used to index nodes based on their uuid.
+The default is "uuidIndex" and the key used to index will be `com.graphaware.module.UIDM.uuidProperty`

 `com.graphaware.module.UIDM.nodes` specifies either a fully qualified class name of [`NodeInclusionPolicy`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/common/policy/NodeInclusionPolicy.html) implementation, or a Spring Expression Language expression determining, which nodes to assign a UUID to.
 The default is to assign the